mattermost/mattermost-developer-documentation/site/content/internal/gitlab-omnibus.md

     sudo vi /etc/gitlab/gitlab.rb
     ```

-1. Set the `external_url` to set GitLab's external URL.
+2. Set the `external_url` to set GitLab's external URL.

     ```ruby
     external_url "http://gitlab.dev.mm"
     ```

-1. Find and uncomment the line which sets `mattermost_external_url` and set it to Mattermost's external URL.
+3. Find and uncomment the line which sets `mattermost_external_url` and set it to Mattermost's external URL.

     ```ruby
     mattermost_external_url "http://mattermost.dev.mm"
     ```

-1. Find and uncommonet the line which sets `mattermost['enable']` and set it to `true`.
+4. Find and uncomment the line which sets `mattermost['enable']` and set it to `true`.

     ```ruby
     mattermost['enable'] = true
     ```

-1. Leave your editor and use `gitlab-ctl` to reconfigure and restart its services.
+5. Leave your editor and use `gitlab-ctl` to reconfigure and restart its services.

     ```bash
     sudo gitlab-ctl reconfigure